 Think of finishability as an antidote to information overload, as the Economist’s Tom Standage suggests.
 One of the integral features of the Internet are links between different contents.
 Linking one content to another provides the reader with more, related, deeper content — a footnote 2.0 if you want.
 We could not imagine an internet without links, not as consumers or readers, and not as businesses relying on the power of links; e.g. publishers, search engines, etc..

 What‘s Behind The Next Link?

 What a relief if there is someone or something who / which tells us to stop clicking once more.
-Be it our significant other demanding quality time, or a simple search result answering a question in a way which doesn’t need further requesting.
-And this does not refer to simple minds only, being satisfied with simplified views they get from TV, tabloids or crackerbarrel-talks.
+Be it our significant other demanding quality time, or a simple search result answering a question in a way that doesn’t need further requesting.
+And this does not refer to simple minds only, being satisfied with simplified views they get from TV, tabloids or cracker-barrel-talks.
 Even the most intelligent of my friends cherish some finishability.
-To know there’s some end to a topic, some answer to a question, is reassuring for all of us.
+To know there’s some end to a topic, some answer to a question is reassuring for all of us.